 - This is an international competition for individuals who have made significant contributions to research in decision-making and/or its applications.

-- Candidates must be living, and the winner must participate in The Franklin Institute Awards Week programs to be held in April 2023 in Philadelphia, Pennsylvania, USA.
+- Candidates must be living, and the winner must participate in The Franklin Institute Awards Week programs, to be held in April 2024 in Philadelphia, Pennsylvania, USA.

 - Nominations from any individual or organization will be accepted, including self-nominations.

-- Additional criteria may be found on the Bower Award and Prize for Achievement in Science website
+- Additional criteria may be found on the Bower Award and Prize for Achievement in Science web-page.

 The award, a 14k gold medal, and cash prize of $250,000 USD are presented annually to a distinguished member of the international scientific community.

 If College-level review is required, your College will communicate its earlier internal deadlines.

 Applications must be submitted online, using the application form provided on the Bower Award and Prize for Achievement in Science web-page.
 Please submit an OR-5 and a completed application to firstname.lastname@example.org by the external deadline.

 See the Bower Award and Prize for Achievement in Science web-page for more information.